A huge thank you to our 2018 judging panel for offering their time and expertise in selecting our winners:

 Currently Director of Music and Performing Arts at Ripley St Thomas Church of England Academy in Lancaster, Don leads a thriving department which boasts seven choirs, including a large boys’ choir and robed chapel choir.
 As part of the school’s wider remit, Don is also an accredited Specialist Leader in Education, supporting music departments in other schools and leading a school-centred Secondary Music PGCE programme.
 The school hosted the MMA Music Education Conference in 2016.

-Editor, Teaching Drama and Head of Content, Musical Theatre & Drama Education Show
+Editor, Teaching Drama and Head of Content (Drama), Music & Drama Education Expo

 Sarah joined Rhinegold as a freelance writer and sub-editor in 2011, and became Editor of Teaching Drama in 2012.
 She is also Head of Content for the Musical Theatre & Drama Education Show.

 Her work for Rhinegold is part-time, as she is also an actress and singer; teaches English, singing and drama; and is a freelance arts and education journalist and editor.
 Sarah did her undergraduate degree in English at Pembroke College, Cambridge University, and went on to train as an actor postgraduate at the Bristol Old Vic Theatre School.